rnnishide/strava_map/README.md

 # What does this package do

 This codebase parses gpx and fit files downloaded from Strava, a popular fitness tracker for outdoor sports.
-The data can be thrown on a plot, or into a graph datastructure.
-Once you have a graph, you can use to to calculate the best route between two points, based on frequency of records at each coordinate and distance.
+The data can be thrown on a plot, or into a graph data structure.
+Once you have a graph, you can calculate the best route between two points, with preference for routes that are taken more frequently.

 Here is an example of a plot with a route generated in red: